-The Company validates the quoted market prices provided by its primary pricing service by comparing their assessment of the fair values of our Level 2 investment portfolio balance against the fair values of its Level 2 investment portfolio balance provided by our investment managers.
-The Company's investment managers use similar techniques to our professional pricing service to derive pricing as described above.
+The Company validates the quoted market prices provided by its primary pricing service by comparing their assessment of the fair values of our Level 2 investment portfolio balance against the fair values of its Level 2 investment portfolio balance provided by its investment managers.
+The Company's investment managers use similar techniques to its professional pricing service to derive pricing as described above.

-The Company did not have any Level 3 financial assets or liabilities as of July 31, 2015, or 2014.
+The Company did not have any Level 3 financial assets or liabilities as of July 31, 2016, or 2015.